09 Feb Tips for Your Child’s First Eye Exam

 - Book your child’s eye appointment at a good time in the day.
 We usually suggest that you book the appointment after nap time and after snack or meal time.
 This ensures your child will be well fed and rested.

-- Bring a comfort item from home such as a stuffed animal, book, or favorite blanket.
+- Bring a comfort item from home such as a stuffed animal, book, or favourite blanket.

 - Arrive early for your child’s eye appointment to avoid feeling rushed or stressed.
 This can help to keep your child calm and will allow them adjust to being inside the eye doctor’s office.